 Raw honesty is required in order to heal and become the people of integrity and flexibility you need to become in order to stay sober.
 It would be best if you prepared to be bare-bones honest with yourself.
 You can prepare to make a fearless and searching moral inventory if you hope to stay clean.
 In addition, it’s critical to become emotionally and intellectually honest with the people who are close to you-even and especially your children.
 Only honesty will begin to create connection, and only true emotional connection will allow the kind of intimacy that can heal what your addiction has wrought.

 Accountability by Example

-First, it’s important to get your head all the way out of the sand.
-No more rationalizing, no more intellectualizing.
+First, it’s essential to stop rationalizing and intellectualizing.
 Your child or children experienced the pain of your addiction in one way or another, even if they cannot or would not articulate it to you.
-As fellow humans, and as the people you love most in the world, they deserve your willingness to face facts.
-Next, recognize that if you are able to admit mistakes and to apologize for failures, your children will recognize that, simply by virtue of being human, they are fallible too.
-Being fallible is part of the bag; it’s okay.
+As fellow humans and as the people you love most in the world, they deserve your willingness to face facts.
+If you are able to admit mistakes and to apologize for failures, it teaches your children that they are fallible too and that it’s okay.
 What’s not okay is expecting others to simply deal with it.

 Being Honest and Age-Appropriate